-Hike and Raft into the "Fortress of the Bears"
+Hike and Pack Raft into the "Fortress of the Bears"

 Across Admiralty Island